khandices/layout-practice/README.md

 ## Step 1:  Livecode

-Your instructor will demonstrate how to lay out the header using the Grid and Flexbox systems.
+Your instructor will demonstrate how to lay out the navigation menu using the Grid and Flexbox systems.

 ## Step 2:  Team Practice